top of page

 Coach Robert's Message:

-A fantastic turnout in our Wizards of the Mind Spring 2023 Scholastic Championship!
+A fantastic turnout in our Wizards of the Mind

 3 Fun Facts:

-• A total of 75 players competed
+• A total of 73 players competed

-• A total of 280+ rated games were played
+• A total of 260+ rated games were played

 Many thanks to all of our participants for your outstanding play over the chessboard and great sportsmanship displayed!

-Special thanks to all parents, guardians, family, and friends for your unwavering support in your child's chess journey and achievements!
+Special thanks to all parents, family, and friends for your unwavering support in your child's chess journey and achievements!

 Coach Robert's Tips: